Fitus/Zaloha2.sh/README.md

 Option **--noExec5Hdr** | Replaced by finer-grained options **--no651Hdr**, **--no652Hdr** and **--no653Hdr**
-&nbsp; | New Sanity Check for column 6 not alphanumeric &nbsp; | More stringent directories hierarchy check &nbsp; | Minor code improvements and optimizations Code size 76 kB | Code size 105 kB
+&nbsp; | New Sanity Check for column 6 not alphanumeric &nbsp; | More stringent directories hierarchy check &nbsp; | More tolerant check of zero modification times of files &nbsp; | Minor code improvements and optimizations Code size 76 kB | Code size 105 kB
 Docu size 78 kB | Docu size 92 kB